 The guidance on this page represents the information currently available from government.
 The CBI will update this page as new information is released.

 Key challenges for business

-Will the process for bidding for EU public contracts change in the case of a no deal?
+Will the process for bidding for EU public contracts change after the transition period?

 Will UK companies still compete on a level playing field for European public contracts?

-Following our exit from the EU, the UK will operate under the World Trade Organisation’s (WTO) Government Procurement Agreement (GPA) which will give UK businesses some access to EU procurement markets.
-However, there is likely to be some delay between the UK leaving and this taking place.
-During this period, UK businesses will be treated like any other third party country with which the EU has no agreement regarding public contracts.
+If the UK leaves the EU without a deal, the UK will operate under the World Trade Organisation’s (WTO) Government Procurement Agreement (GPA) which will give UK businesses some access to EU procurement markets.
+Negotiations about the UK joining the GPA are in advanced stages and it seems likely that an agreement will be finalised prior to January 2021.
+However, there is still a chance that some delay could occur between the UK leaving and entry to the GPA taking place.
+During this period, UK businesses will be treated like any other third-party country with which the EU has no agreement regarding public contracts.

 Will membership of the GPA give UK businesses the same access to European public contracts as they have now?

 There will be a few differences compared with the current EU rules, as the GPA is more limited in its coverage.
 The GPA doesn’t cover, for example, below threshold contracts - often meaning contracts less than €200,000.
 In addition, it doesn’t cover defence contracts, some utility contracts, concessions and social and health services.
 A full list of the contracts covered can be found in Annex 5 of the GPA.